Associate Professor Catherine Butler

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 I am an environmental social scientist committed to interdisciplinary collaborations.
-My research centres around analysis of environmental governance processes with focus on the intersections between policy and everyday life.
-I am convenor of the British Sociological Association Climate Change Study Group and a Committee Member of the Royal Geographical Society Energy Geographies Research Group.
+My research centres around analysis of environmental issues and societal responses to address them.
+I was convenor of the British Sociological Association Climate Change Study Group between 2012-2022 and am currently Chair of the Royal Geographical Society Energy Geographies Research Group.
 I have published extensively in journals including Nature Climate Change, Proceedings of the National Academy of Sciences, Global Environmental Change, Annals of the American Association of Geographers, and Philosophical Transactions of the Royal Society (A).
-I am currently co-investigator on two projects: The British Academy funded Energy for Wellbeing; and the Wellcome Trust funded Evaluating Health Impacts of Climate Adaptation Strategies.
+My current projects include The AHRC funded Transforming Homes project and the NIHR funded Community-led Interventions to Maximise the Health and Wellbeing Benefits of Climate Change Adaptations.
 My previous projects include: Principle Investigator for the ESRC Winter Floods project, and the EPSRC Welfare, Employment and Energy Demand grant funded as part of the Dynamics of Energy, Mobility and Demand Centre.
-Co-investigator on the ESRC/EPSRC Energy Biographies project and the UKERC/NERC funded project Public Values for Energy System Change.
+Co-investigator for The British Academy funded Energy for Wellbeing project; the Wellcome Trust funded Evaluating Health Impacts of Climate Adaptation Strategies; ESRC/EPSRC Energy Biographies project; and the UKERC/NERC funded project Public Values for Energy System Change.

 Broad research specialisms: